GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/extended_interface.md

 </GameScene>
 </Row>

-ME Extended Interface is a <ItemLink id="ae2:interface" /> with a larger config inventory.
+ME Extended Interface is a <ItemLink id="ae2:interface" /> with a larger configuration inventory.

-*Am I actually need this?*
+*Do I actually need this?*

 ![EIGui](../pic/ei_gui.png)